TheAionxGit/Aionx/README.md

 ## Models

 - Density Hemisphere Neural Network (DensityHNN):
-    - Implements the model proposed by [Paper](linktopaper).
-DensityHNN is a deep Learning algorithm designed to produce Density forecasts on time-dependent data...
+    - Implements the model proposed in [Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4627773).
+DensityHNN is a deep Learning algorithm designed to produce Density forecasts on time-dependent data by using an ensemble of deep neural networks

 ## Getting Started